Juliparodi/super-hero-api/README.md

 # Superhero API

 Welcome to the Superhero API!
 This is a CRUD (Create, Read, Update, Delete) application that grants you access to a vast database of superheroes, their characteristics, and related information.
-Whether you're a developer seeking to integrate superhero data into your application or a curious enthusiast, this API offers a wealth of information about your favorite superheroes.

 ## Table of Contents
 - [Run Application](#run-application)